The process of making Azeri specialities dolma and flatbreads (lavash, katyrma, jupka, yufka) are inscribed in UNESCO’s Representative List of the Intangible Cultural Heritage of Humanity.

 Literally translating into ‘chicken stuffed with ground walnuts and dried fruit’, this tandir dish is yet another speciality of the Azeri cuisine.
 Heavy on the tummy – I needed to pop a digestive pill after a meal of this – the chicken levenghi oozes flavours!
 The hero of the dish is the walnut stuffing that is made of the dried fruit mashed to such an extent that I mistook it for minced meat!
 “Levenghi can be used as stuffing for whole fish like sea bass or red snapper too,” said our host Seva.

 THIS!
 This is a dish I would love to make at home if I can lay hands on the most important ingredients, fresh herbs.
 This egg dish is a variation on the frittata, the vegetables replaced with herbs that cause an explosion of taste on your tongue.
 Seva (our host) said that the kyukyu, along with the dyushbara and dovga, are staples at most homes.
 These are made in huge batches and stored in refrigerators.
 While the kyukyu and dyushbara are stuffed in the freezer, the dovga is tucked away in the refrigerator and bowls pulled out in times of need.
-(Read about dyushbara in the previous post, A newbie’s guide to Azeri cuisine #Chapter1)
+Make the Azeri kyukyu at home with the recipe in Herb-y Egg Delight with an Azeri Touch.

 A familiar term across the world, Azerbaijan cuisine excels in making kebabs of everything!
 Be it meat or vegetables, it can be seasoned, skewered and barbequed.
 Served with a variety of sauces and as a side dish with pilaf or eaten simply with bread, it is grilled on a special barbeque.